balancer/code-review/rate-providers/StakedSonicRateprovider.md

     - [Beets Staked Sonic Audits](https://github.com/beethovenxfi/sonic-staking/tree/main/audits)

 ## Context
-The ERC4626 Rate Provider fetches the rate of staked Sonic.
+The Staked Sonic Rate Provider fetches the rate of staked Sonic.
 The rateprovider uses the convertToAssets() function in the stS contract to determine the rate.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.